dbwebb-se/mvc/example/symfony/README.md

 This exercise will help you create a web application/service using a Symfony installation.

-You will add a controller that serves responses as web pages using a template engine.
-You will also create a controller that provides and a REST API with JSON responses.
+You will add a controller that serves responses as web pages using the template engine Twig.
+You will also create a controller that provides a REST API with JSON responses.

 * [Documentation](#documentation)
 * [Prerequisites](#prerequisites)